Our bodies are designed to strut, step lively and generally move about…

 10. Not adjusting the intensity of the workout according to the weather.

-For a complete explanation of each of these factors, and expert guidance on how to safely and effectively exercise when the heat rises in your home town of Phoenix, Arizona, contact Julia at www.LifeInMotionFitness.com or call 480-264-9567 today.
+For a complete explanation of each of these factors, and expert guidance on how to safely and effectively exercise when the heat rises in YOUR hometown, contact Julia at www.LifeInMotionFitness.com or call 480-264-9567 today.

 Supplements are NOT Necessary!